nds-org/esiphub/README.md

 Building on this work and our experience [provisioning Kubernetes clusters via ansible](https://github.com/nds-org/ndslabs-deploy-tools), the NDS team took an initial pass at a [Terraform recipe](https://github.com/nds-org/kubeadm-terraform) for provisioning using Zonca's approach.
 We've now tested the Terraform process on NCSA Nebula, SDSC Cloud and TACC Jetstream OpenStack environments.

-## Storage revisited
-An ongoing challenge in the OpenStack environment is supporting storage.
-As usual, two separate needs arose: the ability to support per-container storage (i.e., ReadWriteOnce) versus shared storage (i.e., ReadWriteMany).
-The NDS team has spent a fair amount of energy looking at storage options for Kubernetes on OpenStack: NFS, Gluster/Heketi, Ceph/Rook, etc. The Rook model seems effective for single-user storage, but the shared filesystem model was less desirable (complicated and difficult to troubleshoot).
-We opted to use Rook for the notebook PVC and NFS for distributed shared storage across all environments.

 ## Authentication
 One of the original goals of the project was to support authentication using ESIP credentials.
 However, after [some discsussion](https://github.com/nds-org/esiphub/issues/4) it was decided to move ahead with another model for this pilot project.
 The ESIP annual meeting has ~400 attendees and any given workshop may have 60 or users.
 To simplify the process of running a workshop, the team decided to use predefined usernames and passwords that could be distributed to users at the meeting.

+## Storage revisited
+An ongoing challenge in the OpenStack environment is supporting storage.
+As usual, two separate needs arose: the ability to support per-container storage (i.e., ReadWriteOnce) versus shared storage (i.e., ReadWriteMany).
+The NDS team has spent a fair amount of energy looking at storage options for Kubernetes on OpenStack: [NFS](https://opensource.ncsa.illinois.edu/confluence/display/~lambert8/NFS+in+Kubernetes#NFSinKubernetes-BasicIn-ClusterServerExample), Gluster/Heketi, [Ceph/Rook](https://opensource.ncsa.illinois.edu/confluence/display/~lambert8/Rook), etc. The Rook model seems effective for single-user storage, but the shared filesystem model was less desirable (complicated and difficult to troubleshoot).
+We opted to use Rook for the notebook PVCs and NFS for distributed shared storage across all environments.
+The [NSF Provisioner](https://opensource.ncsa.illinois.edu/confluence/display/~lambert8/NFS+in+Kubernetes) provides a viable alternative to rook.

+## Other Configurations

+* ESIPhub uses a [custom Docker image](dockerfiles/Dockerfile.scipy) which is autobuilt on [Dockerhub](https://hub.docker.com/r/ndslabs/esiphub-notebook/)
+* Users will have 8GB of RAM and 10GB of storage in addition to the shared scratch space via NFS
+* A custom `postStart` life-cycle hook copies a quickstart Readme and creates a symbolic link to the shared mount in each user's home directory.
+* Kube-lego is used for TLS with DNS managed under the `ndslabs.org` domain.

 ## Moving from OpenStack to AWS
 Next up...